giselleyangzy/DataScience_portfolio/README.md

 ### STAT228 - Intro to Data Science

 #### Mini Project 1: The Evolution of R&B: Trends in Proportion, and Popularity, and Energy vs Danceability

+This project explores how the R&B genre has evolved in the 21st century, focusing on key aspects such as genre proportions, popularity trends, and the relationship between energy and danceability.
+The analysis uses a dataset from Spotify (via the `spotifyr` package) and examines the changing landscape of R&B amidst the rise of streaming culture.

+Key findings include:

+- The gradual decrease in R&B's proportion of the overall music landscape since 2004.
+- Popularity fluctuations of R&B from 2001 to 2019, with a rise after 2010.
+- A weak correlation between energy and danceability in R&B songs, highlighting that energy alone does not guarantee danceability.

 👉 [View the report here](https://giselleyangzy.github.io/STAT228_miniproject_1/mini_project_1.html)

 #### Mini Project 2: Data Wrangling Tutorial: Where the Women Are? and What They Earn?

+This tutorial demonstrates how to wrangle and explore data on recent U.S. college graduates, focusing on gender representation, salary outcomes, and unemployment rates across various majors.
+The goal is to provide insights on how different fields of study impact employment and income, while showcasing practical data wrangling techniques using R’s `dplyr` and `tidyr` packages.

+Key findings include:

+- A large gender disparity in certain majors, with Education and Health fields predominantly female, while Engineering and Industrial Arts fields are male-dominated.
+- The identification of "high-earning majors," with Engineering disciplines having the highest median salaries.
+- A negative relationship between the proportion of women in a major and its median salary, raising questions about pay equity.

 👉 [View the report here](https://giselleyangzy.github.io/STAT228_miniproject_2/mini_project_2.html)